publiccodenet/SpaceCraft/SvelteKit/BackSpace/README-PIPELINE.md

 1. **Bootstrap**: Generate a skeleton whitelist from existing Unity content
 2. **Pull**: Fetch content from Internet Archive to a shared content cache
 3. **Export**: Export cached content to Unity StreamingAssets

+The pipeline is built with a modular architecture:

+- `pipeline.js` - Core pipeline class with bootstrap, pull, and export phases
+- `pipeline-run.js` - Runner script that executes all phases
+- `pipeline-export.js` - Specialized script for the export phase

 ## Directory Structure